Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: Additional Experiments

 \subsection{EVNet Backend Generalization}

-Similarly to the results obtained with EVResNet50, the EVEfficientNet-B0 model consistently outperforms the base EfficientNet-B0 across most corruption categories, as well as in mean corruption accuracy, as shown in Table~\ref{tab:backend_corruptions}.
+Similarly to the results obtained with EVResNet50, the EVEfficientNet-B0 and EVCORnet-Z models consistently outperform their corresponding base model across most corruption categories, as well as in mean corruption accuracy, as shown in Table~\ref{tab:backend_corruptions}.
 However, this improvement comes with a greater relative drop in clean image accuracy compared to the ResNet50-based models.
 This steeper drop likely reflects architectural differences in sensitivity to input statistics.
 EfficientNet-B0 employs compound scaling and aggressive architecture search to optimize performance specifically for standard ImageNet inputs~\cite{tan2020efficientnet}, making it more susceptible to deviations introduced by our biologically inspired preprocessing.
 In contrast, ResNet50, with its more generic design appears to be more adaptable to altered input distribution.

-When evaluated on out-of-distribution datasets, EVEfficientNet-B0 surpasses the base model on all benchmarks, as reported in Table~\ref{tab:backend_dist_shifts}, which contrasts with the ResNet50 results where the base model achieved better performance on ImageNet-Sketch.
+Similarly, compared to ResNet50, the compact architecture of CORnet-Z exhibits a lower degree of feature redundancy which, when coupled with a mismatch between the inductive biases imposed by the front-end and those the network was designed to exploit, can limit its flexibility to adapt to the upstream processing.
+When evaluated on domain shift datasets, both EVEfficientNet-B0 and EVCORnet-Z surpass their base models on most benchmarks, as reported in Table~\ref{tab:backend_ood}, with the only exception being ImageNet-Sketch, mimicking the same pattern as observed with the EVResNet50.
+Both EVEfficientNet-B0 and EVCORnet-Z exhibit substantial improvements across all norm constraints (Table~\ref{tab:backend_adversarial}) and, when aggregated into the Robustness Score (Table~\ref{tab:backend_robust}), EVNets consistently surpass their respective base architectures, reinforcing the effectiveness of back-end generalization.